acorg/2018-cambridge-python-course/class_notes/day3-looking-ahead.md

 * How are people with less experience doing / feeling?
 Should we slow down?
 * Google group?
 Slack?
 IRC?
 More time hanging out together?
-* Emphasize attitude.
+* Emphasize attitude
 * Should we (you!) be doing more programming?
-* Make a rough timetable/plan for the rest of the course.
+* Make a rough timetable/plan for the rest of the course

 ## Thursday